Delicious and Fudgy Low Carb Brownies Recipe

-These fudgy, keto, low carb brownies are a great alternative to traditional brownies that are usually loaded with sugar and carbs.
-The whole family enjoys this low carb version and they are easy to make too!
+These fudgy, keto-friendly low carb brownies are a great alternative to traditional brownies that are usually loaded with sugar and carbs.
+And, even though they are healthier, these brownies will still be enjoyed by the whole family.
+Plus, they’re easy to make!

-There are a lot of low carb brownie options and recipes out there!
+Through researching low carb brownie recipes I realized something pretty quickly: there are a lot of options and recipes out there!
 Unfortunately, I don’t have the time or energy to try them all, so I narrowed it down and tried three different ones that looked promising.
 Then I ran with my favorite making tweaks and experimenting along the way.

 The Keto Low Carb Brownies Ingredients

 While most of the ingredients are easy to find and affordable, some of them may still be unfamiliar to you.
 So here’s a rundown of the possibly unfamiliar ingredients I use and why.
 (If you are allergic to almonds, this is not the recipe for you.
 Sorry!)

 - Peanut powder.
 It is actually quite easy to find this at most grocery stores.
 The tricky part is finding one that doesn’t have added sugar.
 There are a few different brands out there that work though.
 I found Jif Peanut Powder near the peanut butter at my local store – it contains only roasted peanuts and is very affordable too.
 You may notice a slight peanut butter flavor to the brownies, but I think it is pretty subtle.
 (If you are allergic to peanuts, some say that the brownies still turn out well without the peanut powder.
 I haven’t tried it that way myself though, so I can’t make any guarantees!)